Kiddo-Xiao/cmis-25SP-P3-PhysicalUI/docs/P3-Write Up.md

 -   Energy transfer efficiency based on material properties

 -   Kinetic energy conversion (½mv²) for accurate velocity calculation

--   Correction factors for bow geometry (thickness and curvature)

 The new model accurately represents the physics of energy storage in the bow limbs and its conversion to kinetic energy in the arrow, accounting for material efficiency and geometric influences.